oracle-livelabs/converged/microservices-oracleteq-kafka/deploy-and-test-teq/deploy-and-test-teq.md

     </copy>
     ```

     If the deployment task is successful, you will receive the messages "TEQ producer microservice is running!".
-Yet it is possible to evaluate the logs from the producer issuing the following command to list the late six lines from the container log:
+Yet it is possible to evaluate the logs from the producer issuing the following command to list the late six lines from the container log.
+Look for `OKafka Producer Application Running!`

     ```bash
     <copy>container-logs teq-producer 6</copy>